 Reducing greenhouse gas emissions

 In 2015, Switzerland pledged to reduce its greenhouse gas emissions by 50% by 2030, in line with the Paris Climate Agreement.
-More recently, in 2020, the country committed to increasing its contribution to the Green Climate Fund by 50% (to $150 million) for the 2020 to 2023 period.
+More recently, in 2020, the country committed to increasing its contribution to the Green Climate Fund by 50% (to US$150 million) for the 2020 to 2023 period.
 The Fund aims to help developing countries reduce their greenhouse gas emissions and adapt to climate change.

 Meanwhile, Swiss-based company Mootral is helping to reduce the large quantities of methane and nitrous oxide which are emitted by cows by producing a natural feed supplement for livestock.

 On the flip side, Switzerland is committed to using more renewable energy and adopted the Energy Strategy 2050 in 2017.
 With the help of policies and regulations, it aims to rely more on renewable resources while reducing power consumption and increasing energy efficiency.
 The overall renewable energy production boasts a promising 75%.
 Moreover, the country already has a plan in motion to shut down its nuclear plants.